fenago/react-graphql-intro/md/lab_7.md

 You also learned how to use the React Context API, in comparison with the Apollo Consumer feature, to retrieve the currently logged-in user in our application.

-In the next lab, you will learn how to implement authentication in your back end and use it in the front end.